 Unlike some carbon-offsetting schemes, this is not simply a case of absolving guilt by shoving some trees in an ill-thought-out location!
 WLT funds the purchase or lease of threatened land to create nature reserves, protecting both habitats and their wildlife.
 By protecting and restoring threatened forest in key areas of conservation importance, CO₂ emissions are prevented and carbon storage enhanced.
 To make projects like this work, this fore-sighted organisation includes, rather than excludes local communities.
 It funds partner NGOs to employ local people as reserve rangers, sustainably managing some of the world’s most threatened habitats and the animals found within them.

-We balance all the CO₂ emissions associated with any staff flights and all in-country travel and accommodation associated with our tours.
-In 2020, we offset over 26 tonnes of CO₂, funds for which went directly to acquiring and preserving threatened forest habitat.
+We balance all the CO₂ emissions associated with any food, energy, all in travel and accommodation associated with our tours – everything!
+Annually, we offset our CO₂, funds for which went directly to acquiring and preserving threatened forest habitat.
 We also encourage our guests to offset your own holiday travel through WLT, which can be done directly through our booking form, allowing you to offset as you book your trip!

 Setting our standards